ComicBit/aem-toolkit/README.md

 # AEM Toolkit

-AEM Toolkit is a Chrome extension designed to streamline your Adobe Experience Manager (AEM) development and content management processes.
-With this extension, you can easily switch between author and publish instances, view content as published, and manage OSGi bundles directly from your browser.
+**AEM Toolkit** is a Chrome extension designed to streamline your Adobe Experience Manager (AEM) development and content management tasks.
+It simplifies navigation between author and publish instances, enhances your workflow with in-page controls, and provides quick access to essential AEM tools like OSGi bundles and CRXDE.

+---

 ## Features

+### 1. **Instance Management**
-- **Instance Management:** Easily switch between multiple author and publish instances.
+   - Configure multiple AEM instances, each with separate author and publish URLs.
+   - Switch seamlessly between environments for different projects.

+### 2. **Contextual View Switching**
+   - Quickly toggle between:
+     - **Edit Mode**: Opens the page in AEM Editor with `wcmmode=edit`.
-- **View as Published:** Quickly view the published version of your content from the author environment.
+     - **View as Published**: Displays the published version of the content with `wcmmode=disabled`.

-- **Context Menus:** Access OSGi bundle management and CRXDE directly from context menus.
-- **Customizable Settings:** Configure default instances, enable/disable buttons, and set preferences for opening links in new tabs.
+### 3. **Integrated Context Menus**
+   - Right-click anywhere on the browser page to access a customized context menu.
+   - Navigate directly to OSGi bundles or CRXDE for both **author** and **publish** environments.
+   - Configurable options to show/hide these menu items for specific instances.

+### 4. **Custom Buttons on AEM Pages**
+   - Automatically injects buttons on AEM pages for quick navigation:
+     - **Go to Edit**: Opens the page in Edit Mode if currently in Published view.
+     - **View as Published**: Opens the published version from Edit Mode.
+     - **Go to Publish**: Redirects from the author to the publish instance.
+     - **Go to Author**: Redirects from the publish instance to the author.

+### 5. **Settings Page**
+   - Add or modify your instances directly from the extension’s settings page.
+   - Set default preferences for:
+     - URLs and ports for author and publish environments.
+     - Visibility of menu items and buttons.
+   - Configurations are saved in Chrome’s `sync` storage, enabling easy transfer between devices.

+---

 ## Installation

 1. Clone the repository:
-    ```sh
+    ```bash
     git clone https://github.com/yourusername/aem-toolkit.git
     ```

 2. Navigate to the project directory:
-    ```sh
+    ```bash
     cd aem-toolkit
     ```

 3. Load the extension in Chrome:
     - Open Chrome and go to `chrome://extensions/`
-    - Enable "Developer mode" (toggle switch in the top right corner)
+    - Enable "Developer mode" (toggle in the top-right corner).
-    - Click "Load unpacked" and select the project directory
+    - Click "Load unpacked" and select the project folder.

+---

 ## Usage

-1. Configure your instances:
+### Configuring Instances
-    - Go to the extension's options page by clicking the extension icon and selecting "Options"
+1. Click the extension icon in Chrome and go to "Options."
+2. Add your AEM instances:
-    - Add your author and publish instances
+   - Provide the name, author URL, and publish URL.

-2. Use the context menus:
+   - Include port numbers if necessary (e.g., 4502 for author, 4503 for publish).

+### Switching Views
+- On any AEM page, the extension automatically injects action buttons:
+  - **Go to Edit**: Navigates to the page in Edit Mode.
+  - **View as Published**: Switches to the published version.
+  - **Go to Publish/Author**: Switch between environments.

+### Using Context Menus
+- Right-click on any page to access:
+  - Links to manage OSGi bundles.
+  - Quick access to CRXDE.

+---

+## Advanced Settings

+### Customize Buttons
+- Enable or disable in-page buttons (e.g., "Go to Edit").
+- Configure whether buttons open links in new tabs or the same tab.

+### Global Context Menus
-    - Right-click on any page to access the context menus for OSGi bundles and CRXDE
+- Add or remove items from the right-click context menu for quick access to tools like OSGi bundles or CRXDE.

-3. Switch views:
+---

+## Example Use Cases

+1. **Developers Testing on AEM**:
-    - Use the buttons injected into your AEM pages to switch between author and published views
+   - Switch between edit and published views to ensure accuracy.
+   - Debug OSGi bundles directly from the browser.

+2. **Content Managers**:
+   - Quickly view published content without manually modifying URLs.

+3. **AEM Teams with Multiple Instances**:
+   - Manage environments for multiple projects or clients seamlessly.

+---

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a new feature branch:
+    ```bash
+    git checkout -b feature/AmazingFeature
+    ```
+3. Commit your changes:
+    ```bash
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+    git commit -m 'Add some AmazingFeature'
+    ```
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch:
+    ```bash
+    git push origin feature/AmazingFeature
+    ```
-5. Open a Pull Request
+5. Open a Pull Request.

+---

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

+---

 ## Contact

-If you have any questions or suggestions, feel free to open an issue or contact us at [your contact email].
+For suggestions, issues, or questions, open an issue on GitHub or reach out via email at [your email/contact link].